 A 5 Minute Workout to Get You Active

 Busy today?
-Try this 5 minute workout
+Try this 5-minute workout

-The modern lifestyle makes it tough for anyone to work out, but moms often have a massive list of extra duties: taking kids to and from activities, helping kids with homework, making school lunches, organizing playdates.
+The modern lifestyle makes it tough for anyone to work out, but moms often have a massive list of extra duties: taking kids to and from activities, helping kids with homework, making school lunches, and organizing playdates.

-With all of this on your plate it’s easy to let working out slide off your schedule.
+With all of this on your plate, it’s easy to let working out slide off your schedule.

 However, regular workouts are key to staying healthy and having the energy to keep up with your busy lifestyle.